Yoeri-z/http_cache/http_cache_flutter/README.md

 # A convienience package for caching http requests

-http_cache is a small package that makes it a little bit easier to cache http requests.
+http_cache_flutter is a small package that makes it a little bit easier to cache http requests.
 To use it you also need the http package.

 Using it is very easy: